hughjonesd/ggmagnify/README.md

 <img src="man/figures/README-example-order-2.png" width="100%" />

-For complex modifications to the inset, set `plot` explicitly:
+For complex modifications to the inset, use the `plot` argument to set the plot explicitly.
+Use `inset_theme()` to customize theme defaults appropriately for an inset plot.

 ``` r